 I’ve definitely started sleeping longer since I’ve gotten them.
 But I’ve also noticed that they’ve made it so I need to be even more careful about my other sources of light at night.
 The reason?
 They don’t just block my light at night.
 They also block light in the morning.

-But it also means—and I’m talking about permanent daylight savings time here—lots and lots of dark in the mornings.
+But it also means—and I’m talking about permanent daylight saving time here—lots and lots of dark in the mornings.

 This is bad.
 It’s bad because light at night is fundamentally different from light in the mornings, because our bodies are fundamentally different at night than they are in the mornings.